kiarazhu/Seven-Segment-Display/README.md

 Now we can write a truth table that indicates each digit's truth values for segments 'a' to 'g':
 <img width="500" alt="image2" src="https://github.com/user-attachments/assets/98852c33-7981-433a-924c-b1ebf9d7aa72" />
+(DP = Decimal Point display; we will always set it as 0 for today.)

 Let's make some digits!